Fatale (film): Plot

 Derrick Tyler is a former college basketball player who has gone on to build a successful sports management agency in Los Angeles with his best friend Rafe Grimes, representing African-American athletes.
 His marriage to Tracie, a real estate agent, is strained, all the while he suspects she is having an affair with someone else.
 Rafe is also pressuring him to sell the company to a larger corporation, which Derrick, valuing his independence, refuses to do.

 During a business trip to Las Vegas, Rafe encourages Derrick to vent his frustrations by having a fling of his own.
 Removing his wedding ring and introducing himself as "Darren from Seattle", Derrick catches the attention of a woman at a bar.
 She admits she is also looking for casual sex, and after flirting on the dance floor, they end up in her hotel room.
-While trying to sneak out the next morning, Derrick discovers that she has locked his phone in the room safe and is coerced into having sex with her again.
+While trying to sneak out the next morning, Derrick discovers that she has locked his cellphone in the room safe and is coerced into having sex with her again in exchange for his phone.

 Returning to Los Angeles, a guilty Derrick reconciles with Tracie.
 That night, Derrick hears what sounds like a break-in; investigating, he is attacked by a masked burglar and barely manages to fight him off.
 The police arrive and a detective assigned to the case, Valerie Quinlan, is revealed to be the same woman from Las Vegas.
 Valerie asks Tracie questions that have no relevance to the break-in and implies to Derrick that she could be compelled to reveal his affair or, for a price, keep silent.
 In her spare time, Valerie stalks her ex-husband, local politician Carter Heywood, who filed a restraining order against her after Valerie left her service weapon unattended while drunk and their daughter, Haley, accidentally shot herself, leaving the latter using a wheelchair.
-Valerie has also been stripped of custody rights and is desperate to get her daughter back, hoping a corruption scandal Carter is embroiled in will work in favor.
+Valerie has also been stripped of custody rights and is desperate to get her daughter back, hoping a corruption scandal Carter is embroiled in will work in her favor.